 Metals Used for Cladding

 Electrolytically deposited nickel is also available and has several advantages, such as scratch resistance, tarnish resistance, and weldability.
-But higher costs of nickel over copper and because the metal can be made to have uniform thickness and density, and is free from pits, pinholes, and scratches.
+But higher costs of nickel over copper and aluminum represent a major disadvantage.

+Copper of printed-circuit quality is used in large quantities because of ready availability and because the metal can be made to have uniform thickness and density, and is free from pits, pinholes, and scratches.

 Copper for printed-circuit boards can be manufactured with one surface that is readily solderable and the other treated to produce consistently good bonds to the laminate.

 Selecting the Proper Laminate

 In order to select the proper laminate, the end user needs to know the properties of the grades that are available.
 Of the 80 grades of laminates, less than a dozen are used in printed-circuit board applications.

 Laminates are made in three different classifications: rigid board, ultra-thin panels for multilayer board, and flexible films for flat cables and flexible printed circuitry.
 The materials that are commonly used to manufacture these types are shown in Table 1.

 Table 1 - Materials commonly used to manufacture PC laminates.
 Various resins (shown horizontal) are used to impregnate a number of different reinforcement materials (shown at the left of table).

 Table 2 - NEMA and military grade designations of laminates, along with some of their typical applications.